Apprenticeships and Local Apprenticeship providers

 There are many different types of apprenticeships eg. accounting, equine, broadcast production, composite engineering, information security, design.

 A good first step is to confirm that the apprenticeship opportunity you would like actually exists and has an apprenticeship standard.
 A full listing of apprenticeship standards, what they cover and a direct link to the government website which advertises apprenticeship vacancies can be accessed at The Institute for Apprenticeships.

 Unifrog has a section dedicated to apprenticeships, with an apprenticeship finder tool as well as an array of useful guides and videos.
 Students are able to create their own shortlist of apprenticeships which most interest them and then apply for the .
-Unifrog also includes an item, Degree Apprenticeships – Why you should love them.
+Unifrog also includes a useful guide in the know-how section.

 The UCAS website also has a section with comprehensive information on apprenticeships in the UK.
 This is their Getting Started information.
 They also have a downloadable comprehensive guide to Apprenticeships

 The useful All About School Leavers site has information as well, as does Studential